-Visual Effects Supervisor Richard Bluff explains how the ILM team made Jon Favreau’s vision for season two of
+Visual Effects Supervisor Richard Bluff explains how the ILM team made Jon Favreau’s vision for season two of The Mandalorian a reality in this VFX reel.
+Their work included employing a cutting edge approach.
+The type of thing that has long made the studio a leader in the industry.
+From ILM:

 “For its sophomore outing, Lucasfilm’s hit Disney+ series built upon the groundbreaking technical and artistic achievements accomplished during season one, combining traditional methodologies, with ever-advancing new technologies.
 The team also increased the physical size of the ILM StageCraft LED Volume which would again be used for over half of all scenes.
 This season also marked the debut of ILM’s state-of-the-art real-time cinema render engine called, Helios.
 The high-resolution, high-fidelity engine was used for all final pixel rendering displayed on the LED screens and offers unmatched performance for the types of complex scenes prevalent in today’s episodic and feature film production.”

 But this inside look also shows how practical effects also played a huge role in the season.
 The series used “over 100 puppeteered creatures, droids, and animatronic masks” to bring its many creatures to life.
 That included a ten foot-high, rideable puppeteered Bantha.
 (Which we would like to borrow for Halloween please and thank you.)
 And, as we told you about before, the show also uses practical miniatures and motion control photography to make its ships fly.
 Even some of its terrestrial machines use stop motion animation.
 Like the Scrap Walker at the Karthon Chop Fields.
-ILM also turned to miniatures to help extend some of the many locations of
+ILM also turned to miniatures to help extend some of the many locations of The Mandalorian.

 But that horrible Krayt dragon on Tatooine required a CGI build.
 Not that computer-generated special effects are necessarily any easier.
 We already know how hard it was for the series to render realistic-looking sand.
 But it also had to make a realistic-looking sand monster.